168 First, you dig that hole

 Wild dogs still circled.
 They nipped at small pieces which were still whole but putrid.
 Snatching at a piece of arm, they turned and ran, ripping the arm, a shoulder, a head, clean off the body.

 The slaughter man shuddered.
-He'd dealt with animal corpses like this but never human.
-The difference even made his stomach heave.
+He'd dealt with animal corpses like this, but never human.
+The difference made his stomach heave.

 "We can't burn these, their too far gone."

-"Really, they could do with a pit and lime."
+"We could do with a deep pit and lime."

-"I've seen it done where they dug a pit tipped the bodies in and then fired them in the pit.
+"Mm.."
+The slaughter man thought long and hard.
+"I've seen it done where they dug a pit, tipped the bodies in, and then fired them in the pit.
 What do you think?"

-"We could use the soil to dry them out.
-Soak up the fluids.
+"We could use the soil to dry them out a bit, soak up the fluids.
 Its what we did with pigs when they went too far."

 "Yep.
 Agreed.
-Let's get back and tell the plan to the others.
-Unless any one has a better idea."
+Let's get back and suggest our plan to the others.
+Unless any one has a better idea, that is"

-By the time they met up with the rest of the command, it was already getting towards dusk.
+By the time they met up with the rest of the command, it was already heading towards dusk.
 They found the lead Hammer.

 "Putrefaction is too far gone for a pyre.
-Maggots cover the ground like a moving carpet.
-We really need a deep pit, loose soil and a fire."
+Maggots cover the ground like a moving carpet and there are swarms of flies everywhere.
+We really need a deep pit, loose soil and numerous fires."

-The other man stepped forward, "Yes, we also have to contend with the final scavengers and the birds after maggots.
-I'd suggest a fire is the first thing to establish, maybe numerous fires."
+The other man stepped forward, "Yes, we also have to deal with the final scavengers and the birds. they're after the maggots.
+I'd suggest a fire is the first thing to establish, maybe numerous fires around the perimeter."
 He looked at the other guy, who nodded.

 "Yes, spread around where the bodies are lying preferably."